-- It sounds corny but if you think of yourself as a brand or a product, it’s easier to be objective and promote your ‘product’ to its best advantage.
+It sounds corny but if you think of yourself as a brand or a product, it’s easier to be objective and promote your ‘product’ to its best advantage.

 Not telling the truth

-- It seems obvious, but the temptation to fudge their CV is too much to resist for many people.
+It seems obvious, but the temptation to fudge their CV is too much to resist for many people.

 Covering letters: the first impression

-- Try to find out who will be reading your letter and address it to them.
+Try to find out who will be reading your letter and address it to them.
 Some adverts will specify a name or you can be bold and call to find out.
 Be sure you’re certain of their gender and spelling of their name.
 You don’t want to write to Ms Kim White to later discover it was actually meant to go to Mr Kim Whyte – especially if you’ve made note of your excellent ‘attention to detail’.
 If in doubt, stick to the safe ‘Dear Sir/Madam’.

 Sending your CV and following it up

-- Even better, convert your CV to a PDF document – this ensures that employers will see your CV exactly as you sent it.
-You can convert Word documents really easily here – it only takes one click.)
+Save your CV as the second most-recent version of Word or, better still, convert it to a PDF document.
+This ensures that employers will see your CV exactly as you sent it.
+You can convert Word documents easily here – it only takes one click.